snairdesai/snairdesai.github.io/_pages/about.md

 I previously served as a predoctoral research fellow at the Stanford Institute for Economic Policy Research (SIEPR) with Professor [Matthew Gentzkow][Matthew Gentzkow], and as a full-time research assistant at the Brown University School of Public Health with Dean [Ashish Jha][Ashish Jha].
 I earned my BA at the University of Southern California, where I studied Economics and Political Science.

-Check out our latest working papers from the [Facebook and Instagram Election Studies][Facebook and Instagram Election Studies]:
+Check out our published papers from the [Facebook and Instagram Election Studies][Facebook and Instagram Election Studies]:
 - [The Effects of Political Advertising on Facebook and Instagram][The Effects of Political Advertising on Facebook and Instagram]
 - [The Effect of Deactivating Facebook and Instagram on Users’ Emotional State][The Effect of Deactivating Facebook and Instagram on Users’ Emotional State]
 - [The Effects of Facebook and Instagram on the 2020 Election: A Deactivation Experiment][The Effects of Facebook and Instagram on the 2020 Election: A Deactivation Experiment]